Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 * Removed Total_Items from xivapi configs and create function to combine all existing ids in cache then compare against pulled list of ids
 * Potentially remove ENpcResident from xivapi script
+* Consider getting Recipe data independent of RecipeNotebookList so that a fresh cache isn't necessary each update

 **Must Do**
 * Add Resplendent Relics
+* See why these was only just added as a recipe
+  Flat Cap
+  Coeurl Eyeglasses
+  Magic Broom